rmky/UI5Facade/Docs/developer_docs/index.md

-# Developer's documentation for the OpenUI5 template
+# Developer's documentation for the OpenUI5 facade

 ## Overview